benrudolphWSP/acrp-03-50a-uam/src/classifications/airport-rural.md

         success
       guidebooksection:
         - 'Ch.
 3.4: Multimodal Integration'
         - 'Ch.
-6.5: AAM Planning Process'
+6.5: UAM Planning Process'
     - question: >
-        Has there been discussions with other multimodal entities to discuss common goals for integration of AAM & other multimodal options?
+        Has there been discussions with other multimodal entities to discuss common goals for integration of UAM & other multimodal options?
       level1: >
         No discussions at this time and/or the location of the airport vs centers of activity prohibits success and no partners exist for